Unary Operator in Java: Types, Examples

 x = 3, y = 3

-When we write ++ operator after a variable, it is called post increment or postfix.
-In post-increment, the operator first returns the value of operand and then, at the end, an increment is done.
+When we write the ++ operator after a variable, it is called post-increment or postfix increment.
+In post-increment, the operator first returns the original value of operand and then the increment operation is done.

-In other words, the postfix unary operator first stores the value in the left-side variable and then the operator adds 1 to an operand.
-The general syntax of post incrementing operator is as:
+In other words, the postfix unary operator first assigns the original value to the left-hand side variable and then the operator adds 1 to the operand.
+Post-increment is performed after the value is used in the expression.
+The general syntax of post increment operator is:

 x++;

-Let’s take an example program based on Java post increment operator.
+Let us take an example program based on Java post-increment operator.

 Example 3: